 DTPHD Podcast Facebook Group: https://www.facebook.com/groups/dtphdpodcast/

-The true self is a very important topic, but only because obviously you want to learn about what your true self is and all of that, but because it informs every single other topic in psychology, in personal psychology, and it is the key to fulfilment, and passion, and happiness in life that will last over the long term.
+The True Self is a very important topic, not only because obviously you want to learn about what your True Self is and all of that, but because it informs every single other topic in psychology, in personal psychology, and it is the key to fulfilment, and passion, and happiness in life that will last over the long term.

 These are some of the misconceptions that have arisen, and I’ll get into explaining clearing up those misconceptions.
-And then getting into what the true self is, like laying that out in more detail.
-So I’m going to start with some quotes, one from Michael Gazzaniga, he’s a famous researcher in the mind and a pioneering in split-brain research.
+And then getting into what the True Self is, like laying that out in more detail.
+So I’m going to start with some quotes, one from Michael Gazzaniga, he’s a famous researcher in the mind and a pioneer in split-brain research.
 He’s a neuroscientist.

 I think he’s an MIT, Harvard, or someplace like that.
 So here’s a quote, the pioneer of split-brain research:

 “But what of the idea that the self is not a unified being, and there may exist within us several realms of consciousness?
 From my neuroscience studies, the new idea emerges that there are literally several selves, and they do not necessarily converse with each other internally.”